stuartleaver/word-counter/README.md

 * The lines in the sample file are not that long and so there may not be scope for a performance gain based on that.
 * The `MaxDegreeOfParallelism` was changed to various values as a test, but this either had no impact at all or a negative impact.
 The more processes running, the more the lock would of played a part.

-To switch between the the version with `Parallel.ForEach` and the one without, change line 31 of `Program.cs` to either call `CountWordsByLine` or `CountWords`.
+To switch between the version with `Parallel.ForEach` and the one without, change line 31 of `Program.cs` to either call `CountWordsByLine` or `CountWords`.

+## Notes
+Some notes on the way somethings have been done and thoughts on further work:
+* A Console Application was chosen was it produces a similar output to the bash program above with ease.
+* In terms of Unit Test coverage, `Program.cs` has no coverage.
+Given that the majority of the code is calling the targeted framework code, an assumption has been made that this will have already been tested.
+The code for counting the words has a 98% coverage.
+* When looking into the performance of parallelism:
+  * Further word could be done to test counting words on a block of text rather than per line.
+  * Testing on using a dictionary per process and then merging them once all process have finished.
+This could help reduce the impact of locking the dictionary.
+  * Look at the use of `ConcurrentDictionary` for example.
+This was not done here as the idea was to try and stay away from the use of higher level language containers.